-- at the time the corporation comes forward, the Division has not received information about the activity from any other source; - b upon the its discovery of the activity, the corporation took prompt and effective action to terminate its participation in the activity; - c the corporation reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation; - d the confession of wrongdoing is truly a corporate act, as opposed to isolated confessions by individual executives or officials; - e where possible, the corporation makes restitution to injured parties; and - f the corporation did not coerce any other party to participate in the activity, and clearly was not the leader in, or the originator of, the activity.
+- at the time the corporation comes forward, the Division has not received information about the activity from any other source; - b upon its discovery of the activity, the corporation took prompt and effective action to terminate its participation in the activity; - the corporation reports the wrongdoing with candour and completeness, and cooperates with the Division fully, continuously and completely throughout the investigation; - d the confession of wrongdoing is truly a corporate act, as opposed to isolated confessions by individual executives or officials; - e where possible, the corporation makes restitution to injured parties; and - f the corporation did not coerce any other party to participate in the activity, and clearly was not the leader in, or the originator of, the activity.

 If a corporation qualifies for Type A leniency, all directors, officers and employees of the corporation who admit their involvement in the violation and cooperate with the Antitrust Division's investigation will also receive leniency.
-Recent updates to the Division's Frequently Asked Questions emphasised that such individuals will not be protected if they do not fully cooperate with the Division's investigation.
-That situation, those individuals will be 'carved out' from the conditional leniency letter.
-Paragraph 4 of the model corporate conditional leniency letter. details the specific conditions for leniency protection for directors, officers and employees.
+Recent updates to the Division's Frequently Asked Questions emphasised that these individuals will not be protected if they do not fully cooperate with the Division's investigation.
+In that situation, those individuals will be 'carved